 Chairs and umbrellas can be rented cheaply at Hilton Beach.
 Just north of here is Metzitzim beach, which has a large restaurant and bar beachfront.
 Metzitzim beach is a bit more relaxed and more ideal for couples.

-Heading southward, Gazoz beach was a favorite of mine.
+Heading southward, Jerusalem Beach was a favorite of mine.
 There is plenty of space to spread out here as well as more robust facilities suited for families.
-Neighboring Gazoz beach to the south is Jerusalem Beach, which is much less commercial and quieter.

 Tel Aviv Gay Bars

-My nightlife choices revolved around the Tel Aviv Pride events during my trip, but I still got to try some of the best gay bars in Tel Aviv.
+I still got to try some of the best Tel Aviv gay bars even though my nightlife choices revolved around Tel Aviv Pride.
 I wouldn’t doubt for a second that Israelis definitely love to party!
-Here are some of the best spots in town.

 Lima Lima is another awesome gay bar in Tel Aviv that perfectly mixes dancing with an outdoor space to socialize.
 A huge outdoor terrace provides plenty of room and is decorated with awesome topical jungle wall coverings.
 The toucan logo is pretty awesome, too.